 30 km Event

-It is similar to the mass start, but skiers start off with the classical technique.
-Halfway through the race, the skiers switch to freestyle techniques.
+It is similar to the mass start, but skiers use two different skiing techniques.
+They start off with the classic technique and halfway through the race, the skiers switch to freestyle skiing techniques.

 The Winter Olympics first witnessed this event in 1956.
 It was played freestyle in 1994 and then again as classical in 1998.